-Open to all soft instruments (recorder, flute, viol, lute etc.) upper intermediate and up - Nina Stern
+Open to all soft instruments (recorder, flute, viol, lute etc.) - Nina Stern

 This class will explore 14th century Italian instrumental music.
 Repertory will include music of Francesco Landini, from the Faenza codex, and monophonic untexted dances known as"Istampitta".
 Players will learn various ways of arranging the monophonic music for multiple instruments – by varying instrumentation, adding improvisations, harmony and percussion, as well as inventing accompanying “skeleton” melodies.

 Take a chance on becoming the string player you always wanted to be.
 Maybe you just want to see how others do it and have a trial run at it.
 With frets on the fingerboard the expertise of being in tune comes much more quickly than on the violin.
 A social network of friends playing divine consort music on viols takes a nano second of training compared with our violin friends acquiring the skills for Mozart string quartets.
 You will hold a viol, pluck, bow, finger notes with your fret helpers and play tunes by the end of the week, guaranteed.
 Viols will be provided.
 Class size linited to 8 players

 Sing sweetly with your bows through William Byrd's viol consort music and Songs from 1611.

 For the 500th anniversary of the Reformation, we will explore music leading up to and influenced by the watershed year 1517, one that also marked the death of Henricus Isaac and the final compositions of his ill-fated student Adam Rener.
 In addition to music by Isaac and Rener, we will play music from the great German manuscripts of the day and settings of chorale tunes from before and after the Reformation.
 Music will range from three-six voices, with most being set for four or more voices.

 Isaac: Musician to Maximilian and the Medici